dedemerve/ILSA-LLM-Extractor/README.md

   - **Text Extraction:** PyMuPDF extracts raw text from PDF documents while preserving structural elements such as headings, tables, and metadata blocks.
   - **Schema Definition:** Pydantic models in `src/schemas/models.py` define the `ILSAArticleMetadata` schema, enforcing type safety and validation on all extracted fields.
   - **LLM Extraction:** OpenAI GPT models process chunked text and return structured JSON conforming to the schema.
 Prompts are versioned and stored under `prompts/`.
-  - **Storage Layer:** `StorageManager` in `ilsa_pipeline/utils/storage.py` handles output to JSON, Parquet, and SQLite formats with normalization across six relational tables.
+  - **Storage Layer:** `StorageManager` in `ilsa_pipeline/utils/storage.py` handles output to JSON, Parquet, and SQLite formats with normalization across five relational tables.
   - **Resume Support:** Failed extractions are flagged with a sentinel prefix in `data.outcome_summary`, enabling targeted retry via `--resume`.

   ## Coverage